AlsaceDigitale/play2code.eu/wp-content/plugins/events-manager/readme.txt

 * Add to Google Calendar buttons
 * RSS Feeds
 * Compatible with SEO plugins
+* Timezone Support - create events in different timezones
 * Plenty of template tags and shortcodes for use in your posts and pages
 * Actively maintained and supported
 * Lots of documentation and tutorials
 * And much more!

+= Data Privacy and GDPR Compliance =
+We provide the tools to [help you be GDPR compliant](http://wp-events-plugin.com/documentation/data-privacy-gdpr-compliance/), including:

+* export/erasure of data via the WordPress Privacy Tools, including booking, event and location data
+* consent checkboxes on our booking, event and location forms on the frontend
+* settings to control what can be exported/erased as well as where/when to place consent requests
+* sample text for your site privacy policy describing what Events Manager does with personal data

 = Go Pro =
-We have also released an add-on for Events Manager which not only demonstrates the flexibility of Events Manager, but also adds some important features:
+We have a premium "Pro" add-on for Events Manager which not only demonstrates the flexibility of Events Manager, but also adds some important features including but not limited to:

 * PayPal, Authorize.net and Offline Payments
 * Custom booking forms
+* Individual Attendee custom forms
 * Coupon Codes
+* Custom booking email per event and gateway
-* Faster support via private forums
+* Faster support via private Pro forums

 For more information or to go pro, [visit our plugin website](http://wp-events-plugin.com/features/).